-The coordinating institute is the Fontys Institute which bears final responsibility for the development, implementation, assessment and improvement of a minor on passing the interim examination of a unit of study.
-The international term for credits is European Credits (EC's).
+for the development, implementation, assessment and improvement of a minor on passing the interim examination of a unit of study.
+The international term for credits is ECTS credits (EC's).

 Credit One credit equals 28 standard study-load hours.
 Students are awarded credits